hyroai/agenda/README.md

 npm install

 ```
-In addition run `npm install` in each example that you wish to run in `/examples`
+In addition run `npm install` in each example that you wish to run in `config_to_bot/examples`

+## Duckling Setup

+Agenda uses some parsers from Duckling.
+They require JVM in order to use their Library.
+To install the latest JDK visit https://www.oracle.com/java/technologies/downloads/

 ## Intro